lufixSch/LocalCompletion/README.md

 Model switching is not supported at the moment as most local tools don't support that property either.

 ## Release Notes

+### 0.0.3

+- Rework handling of old responses
+- Only call new completion if input deviates from previous completion
+- Add new Command: **Regenerate**
+- Custom stop sequences
+- Optionally reduce API calls (enabled by default)

 ### 0.0.2